nrwl/nx/docs/guides/monorepo-affected.md

 npm run affected:test -- --all --exlude=admin # retests everything except admin
 ```

-## When Nx Can't Understand Your Repository
+## When Nx can't Understand Your Repository

 Nx uses its advanced code analysis to construct a dependency graph of all applications and libraries.
 Some dependencies, however, cannot be determined statically.
 But you can define them yourself in `nx.json`.